 Skiers ability levels range from basic intermediate skiers wishing to get off the typical intermediate plateau to skiers taking their instructors exams and performance training for competition (alpine racing, freeride or freestyle).
 On the first day of the course we have a ski-off where we split the whole group into smaller individual groups based on their ski ability and confidence.
 To easily identify the level of skiers, and roughly assess which level you currently are, you can use the following system.

-This group consists of skiers who are trying to make basic parallel turns but use a small snowplough wedge in between the turns to help turn initiation.
-Skiers of this ability can confidently get down blue runs but struggle on Reds.
+This group consists of skiers who are trying to make basic parallel turns but use a snowplough wedge in between the turns to help turn initiation.
+Skiers of this ability can confidently get down most blue runs but struggle on Reds.
 They have little or no experience in moguls, steeps or off piste terrain but hope to